freaktechnik/Crowd-Dashboard/README.md

 ## List Format
 The list is a simple JSON file, on the top level it is an array.
-The array contains serve groups, which are built like this:
+The array contains server groups, which are built like this:
 ```js
 {
     "name":"Group Name",